bigchungus2303/NBA_Web_scraping_project/README.md

 III.
 STORAGE OPTIONS:

-(Pipeline to MySQL server is being developed, will be ready soon)
+Change log for 22/01/2024: have developed pipeline to insert data to MySQL server, next is to deploy a pipeline to a cloud data warehouse, preferably Azure or Snowflake.

 IV.
 INSIGHTFUL DASHBOARD: